UCSBCarpentry/2021-11-04-ucsb-sql-online/_episodes/00-intro.md

 preliminary summary statistics.

-In this lesson, we will assume that you are most likely using Excel as your primary spreadsheet program - there are other programs with similar functionality but Excel seems to be the most commonly used.
+In this lesson, we will assume that you are most likely using Excel as your primary spreadsheet program - there are other programs with similar functionality but Excel is still the most commonly used.

-In this lesson we're going to talk about:
+Before we get hands-on with our SQL database, let's first talk about what relational databases are, and preparing our data to save us pain later.

 1. [Formatting data tables in spreadsheets](../01-format-data/)
 2. [Formatting problems](../02-common-mistakes/)